tomateit/noisemon/README.md

     2. Check requirements (e.g. not to be a repost or contain blacklisted stuff)
     3. Parse and analyze
 2. Matching to organizations
-- The entitites are retrieved from dbpedia
+- The entitites are retrieved from wikidata
     - entity matching
     - Check if there is a ticker
 3. Store known orgs and relevant stats